 Sending this application does not admit a student into the college or register a student for classes.
 Applications for admission are handled by the Admissions Office.
 Registration is accomplished online by going to: http://www.volstate.edu/StudentHelp/ and following the instructions given.

 Degree Advancement Program Agreement with MTSU

-MTSU and Vol State have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Ophthalmic Technology at Vol State to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
+MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Ophthalmic Technology at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
 This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents.

 MTSU provides a wealth of information about Degree Advancement Program on their website; including an information sheet about Ophthalmic Technology.

 What to Do Next

 - Download the Ophthalmic Technician Program Information Packet

 - Apply to the College

 - Explore the links on the left side of this page